Success and Belonging

 Inclusivity, Diversity, Equity and Social Justice (IDEAS) Committee

 The goal of the IDEAS committee is to develop and maintain an environment in which students, staff, faculty and administrators feel welcome, valued, respected and supported regardless of identity.
 If you would like to speak with one of the committee members about an incident of unfair treatment on the basis of a person’s identity, please email one of the chairpersons to schedule a time to discuss the matter privately.
-You can reach Dr. Faulkner at Kenneth.faulkner@stonybrook.edu and Dr. Clare Whitney at clare.whitney@stonybrook.edu.
+You can reach Dr. Gerardi at giselle.gerardi@stonybrook.edu and Dr. Rewa Thompson at rewa.thompson@stonybrook.edu.
 You may also express your concern publicly at one of the monthly committee meetings.
 The IDEAS committee meets on the First Wednesday of each month via Zoom.

 Counseling and Psychiatric Services (CAPS)